Hawaiian Volcano Observatory: Operations

 The Hawaiian Volcano Observatory hosts a large monitoring network, with over 100 remote stations transmitting data 24 hours a day.
-This information is provided immediately over the Internet, as is live coverage of ongoing eruptions from several webcams accessible from the Hawaiian Volcano Observatory website (see External links).
+This information is provided immediately over the Internet, as is live coverage of ongoing eruptions from several webcams accessible from the Hawaiian Volcano Observatory website.
 Another important function of HVO is to monitor the sulphur emissions that produce the volcanic pollution condition known as vog.
 The observatory advises the park service when to close areas due to this and other volcanic hazards.

-While the main Observatory building itself was not open to the public, the adjacent Thomas A. Jaggar Museum included interpretive exhibits on the work performed at the observatory.
+While the main observatory building itself was not open to the public, the adjacent Thomas A. Jaggar Museum included interpretive exhibits on the work performed at the observatory.
 The exhibits ranged from general information on volcanoes and lava to the scientific equipment and clothing used by volcanologists.
 Some of the museum's windows provided a sheltered view of Halemaʻumaʻu and the Kīlauea Caldera.
 A public observation deck at the museum, overlooking Kīlauea and formerly open 24 hours a day, provided views of the area.

 On May 10, 2018, Hawaii Volcanoes National Park was closed to the public in the Kīlauea volcano summit area, including the visitor center and park headquarters, due to explosions, earthquakes and toxic ash clouds from Halemaʻumaʻu.
-While much of the park was reopened on September 22, 2018, the former Observatory building and Jaggar Museum remain closed, due to considerable structural damage done to the facility.
+While much of the park was reopened on September 22, 2018, the former observatory building and Jaggar Museum were permanently closed, due to considerable structural damage done to the facility.
+In 2024 the Observatory building and the Jaggar Museum were torn down.

-With nearly 70 million in federal relief dollars appropriated in 2019, the Observatory is currently looking for a new location for their operations.
+With nearly 70 million in federal relief dollars appropriated in 2019, the observatory looked for a new location for their operations.
 In April 2019, Hawaii Public Radio reported that a move of the observatory staff to Oʻahu was being considered.
-In August 2019 it was reported that the Observatory was looking for a new permanent site in Hilo to replace the transitional offices in use since 2018.
+In August 2019 it was reported that the observatory was looking for a new permanent site in Hilo to replace the transitional offices in use since 2018.
+A new HVO field office is planned to be completed within Hawaiʻi Volcanoes National Park in early 2026, with a new permanent office headquarters building to be finished in 2027, on the University of Hawaiʻi at Hilo campus.